-A comparative overview of the major religions from an Asian Christian perspective.
+A comparative overview of the major religions and ecology, from an Asian Christian perspective.

 Excerpts taken with permission from Office of Theological Concerns, Federation of Asian Bishops' Conference (2015) 'Towards Responsible Stewardship Creation: An Asian Christian Approach', Rev. Fr.
 Clarence Devadass (ed.)